Articles , Glossary

 What’s the Golden Ratio?

-Everything in the world strives to harmony and balance.
-Even mother nature brings things in the forms close to the perfect.
-People enjoy everything which has a natural touch and they always aim at implementing these patterns and forms into their outcome.
-In pursuit of discovering the secrets of creation, mathematicians calculated a formula that appears in the majority of things on the Earth.
+Everything in the world strives for harmony and balance.
+Even Mother Nature brings things into the world in a form close to perfection.
+People enjoy things with a natural touch, and they always aim to incorporate these patterns and forms into their outcomes.
+In pursuit of discovering the secrets of creation, mathematicians calculated a formula that appears in the majority of things on Earth.

 golden ratio for designers